 #2.
 Which biometric modality is best for your business?

 There is no “one size fits all” strategy, when it comes to implementing biometrics in any business.
 Every business should consider some related factors when choosing a biometric modality.
-The most commonly implemented biometric modalities include: Fingerprint, facial recognition, iris, palm vein, and finger vein.
+The most commonly implemented biometric modalities include Fingerprint, facial recognition, iris, palm vein, and finger vein.

-Factors that must be taken into account when implementing a biometric system include, but are not limited to: physical location, security risks, task (identification or verification), expected number of end users, user circumstances, and existing data.
+Factors that must be taken into account when implementing a biometric system include, but are not limited to: physical location, security risks, task (identification or verification), the expected number of end users, user circumstances, and existing data.

 Each biometric modality has its own strengths and weaknesses that must be evaluated in relation to the application before implementation.
 The effectiveness of a particular biometric system deployment is dependent on how and where the technology is used.

 Real Life Example: Bahrain based Manufacturing and construction company Mass Contracting Co.
 WLL chose to deploy finger vein biometrics with our M2-FV™ Finger Vein Reader.
 Construction workers are likely to have dry, cut or damaged fingers, so a traditional fingerprint modality which presents identification challenges due to poor skin integrity was not a suitable modality for deployment.

 If you are not familiar with these biometric modalities you should contact M2SYS for help.

 One of the most important rules of a good security policy is to never rely upon one means of security as your only line of defense.
 Instead, it is smarter to have multiple layers of security.
 In biometric terms, this means having a multimodal biometric system for your business.
 Before you implement your biometric system, it is very important to see how well you can implement it alongside your existing security systems.